-A new multi-use bridge would be constructed across Meeks Creek channel downstream of SR 89 and upstream of the restored lagoon.
+A new multi-use path bridge would be constructed across Meeks Creek channel downstream of SR 89 and upstream of the restored lagoon.
 The bridge could be constructed at the same time as the creek restoration, or separately after restoration is complete.
 If constructed concurrent with the restoration, all in-channel work would occur while the creek is diverted, as described above.
 If constructed separately from the restoration, diversion of creek flows and dewatering or water diversion for construction activities may be required.
-As described above, water pumped from active construction area would be pumped into trucks and disposed offsite or infiltrated in appropriate portions of the project area.
+As described above, water pumped from the active construction area would be disposed of in upland portions of the project area within temporary infiltration basins or dispersed through sprinklers or similar methods.
+If it is not possible to dispose of water removed from the construction area into the project area, then water would be pumped into trucks and disposed of off-site.